arthurfaria/Fluctuations-Langevin_dynamics/README.md

 # Langevin dynamics:

-This is a repository that sheds light on numerical results on fluctuation theorems for Gaussian Langevin dynamics
+This is a repository that sheds light on numerical results on fluctuation theorems for Gaussian Langevin dynamics in `Python`

 ## Repository content